Introduction and Test System

 Choosing the Right Monitoring Application

 HWiNFO64 is a good example of a tool that can do all of this.
-It can read practically any sensor output and write it to a file in real time.
-However, the sensor loop tends to lag due to its sheer number of readings.
-Even one-second intervals don't always prevent a lag in the time stamps.
+It can read practically any sensor output in real time, and write it to a log file, too.
 Download HWiNFO64 here.

 Choosing the Right CPU